 - Accounts that you don’t recognize

-You have a right to challenge inaccurate information on your credit reports.
+You have a right to challenge inaccurate information.
 Doing so might improve your credit score, but it will also make identity theft harder in the future by making sure the CRAs have accurate contact information for you.

-CONTACT US: If you have been the victim of identity theft, feel free to contact us for a consultation.
+CONTACT US: If you need identity theft defense, feel free to contact us for a consultation.